anjumfatima676/Artificial-Neural-Network/README.md

 Advantages:

-ANN's have the abiity to learn and model non linear and complex relatiionshis. it does not impose any restriction on the input varaibles
+ANN's have the abiity to learn and model non linear and complex relatiionshis.
+It does not impose any restriction on the input varaibles

 About The project